Countdown to move-in

 - Learn more about the Course Planning Tool.

-- Complete advising questionnaires and placement exams in the new student portal.
+- Complete advising questionnaires and placement exams in the new student portal once your account has been activated.

 Time to get your suitcase ready

 Ready to move into your home-away-from-home?
 It’s time to find out where you’ll live next year!
-Learn more about applying for housing—did you know you get to rank your living preference?
-We even have a packing list if you’re unsure of what to bring.
+Learn more about housing applications, rank your living preferences and check the packing list if you’re unsure of what to bring.

 Get ready for some great food

 If you’ll be living in a residence hall, you’ll also need to sign up for a meal plan.
-And lucky for you, Earlham has some great dining options—both in our main dining hall (which many students and faculty affectionately call Saga) and in Café 1847.
+Lucky for you, Earlham has some great dining options—both in our main dining hall and in Café 1847.

 Set up your payment plan